Dangers of Mixing Ketamine and Alcohol

 While pharmaceutical ketamine is administered as an injectable solution, illicitly produced ketamine is often encountered as a powder or a liquid.
 In recreational use, the powder is cut into lines and snorted or smoked—either alone or in combination with marijuana or tobacco.
 Liquid ketamine may be injected or mixed into drinks.3

 Depending on the specific route of ingestion, the effects of the drug may be felt within a couple of minutes.
-The user may have distortions in sight or sound, and feel disconnected from reality.
+Individuals may experience distortions in sight or sound and feel disconnected from reality.
 Hallucinations are common under the influence of the drug and may last 30 minutes to 60 minutes.
-Users may also feel detached from their body, an experience referred to as being in the “k-hole.”3,12
+Individuals who use ketamine may also feel detached from their body, an experience referred to as being in the “k-hole.”3,12

 Other effects include agitation, depression, trouble thinking clearly, amnesia, and loss of consciousness.
-Users may become unresponsive to outside stimuli and experience involuntary rapid eye movements, dilated pupils, salivation, tearing, and muscle stiffness.3
+Individuals who use ketamine may become unresponsive to outside stimuli and experience involuntary rapid eye movements, dilated pupils, salivation, tearing, and muscle stiffness.3

 How Does Ketamine Work?